zolyfarkas/spf4j/src/site/markdown/index.md

  This library also contains useful general purpose utilities and components that are currently not available in high quality form in other OS libraries (Retry utils, object pool, [test logging backend](http://www.spf4j.org/spf4j-slf4j-test/index.html) ...)
  This library also contains ZEL, a simple expression language that can be easily used in any java application.
- Zel is easy to extend to your needs and also has some cool features like async functions, memorization...
+ ZEL is easy to extend to your needs and also has some cool features like async functions, memorization...
  You can learn more by checking out the [spf4j-zel](http://www.spf4j.org/spf4j-zel/index.html) module.

 ## 2. License and Contributions